Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Fund Allocation

 Specific amounts of the library materials budget are not formally allocated to individual academic departments.
 Materials are purchased primarily to support the curriculum rather than to build individual research collections for faculty research.
 Faculty are asked to prioritize their requests from the most important to the least important.
 The liaison librarians monitor faculty ordering in subject areas, review the book selection literature, and order materials to supplement faculty requests.
-Identified through faculty input, the highest priority in times of budgetary stress is to maintain access to databases and the journal literature.
+Identified through faculty input, the highest priority in times of budgetary stress is to maintain access to databases and journal literature.

 Selection Guidelines